Seneca-ICTOER/OPS345/docs/Labs/lab7.md

 1. Allocated storage: **5 GiB**
 1. Enable storage autoscaling: **Unchecked**
 1. Virtual private cloud (VPC): **Wordpress VPC**
-1. DB subnet group: **Create new DB Subnet Group** (if you're redoing your database creation, there will already be an entry here.
-Make sure you're using the _Wordpress VPC_ in the setting above!)
+1. DB subnet group: **Select the subnet group from Lab 5, it should be the auto selected one**
 1. Public access: **No**
 1. VPC security group: **Choose existing**
 1. Existing VPC security groups:
    1. **Remove default VPC**
    1. **Add _Wordpress Database SG_** (look to see that it's there below the dropdown after you select it)
 1. Availability Zone: **us-east-1a**
-1. Monitoring > Enable Enhanced monitoring: **Unchecked**
+1. Monitoring > Enable Enhanced monitoring: **Accept the default**
 1. Below the Monitoring section, Additional configuration > Initial database name: **wordpress** (Write the database name down!
 You will need this later.)
 1. Enable automated backups: **Unchecked**
 1. Enable encryption: **Unchecked**

 Click **Create database**.

+Close the popup window.

 This will take a few minutes to create.
 Once the database has finished creating, click on the _View connection details_ button by the green success message at the top of the page.
 This gives you your database password.